wesnoth/wesnoth/projectfiles/VC9/README.txt

 		More? --toolset=msvc ^
 		More? --build-type=complete ^
 		More? --prefix="C:\projects\Boost\" install

+	If the upper last command doesn't work, replace the last line with:
+		--prefix="C:\projects\Boost" install

 	Now bjam will compile all variants of the boost library binaries for MSVC 2008 and copies them into the folder